About grey-headed flying-foxes

 You can watch this short film to learn about grey-headed flying-foxes in Eurobodalla, their behaviour, babies, and food foraging activities.

 Flying-fox researchers, councils and land managers across Australia continue to learn and share information about flying-foxes and their environment.
 Some projects Eurobodalla Council has contributed to include:

-- Who: Eurobodalla Council, the Department of Planning, Industry and Environment, and Ecosure.
+- Who: Eurobodalla Shire Council, the Department of Planning and Environment (DPE), and Ecosure.

 - Aim: Determine whether the grey-headed flying-fox should still be considered threatened.
 This entails counting flying-fox populations in all known camps four times a year.

-- Current status: Council continues to monitor all Eurobodalla camps regularly and communicate findings to the public and Department of Planning, Industry and Environment.
+- Current status: Council continues to monitor all Eurobodalla camps regularly and communicate findings to the public and the Department of Planning and Environment.

-- Find out more: on the Department of Planning, Industry and Environment's website.
+- Find out more: on the Department of Planning and Environment's website.